Tick-borne diseases in dogs: What are the risks for our pets, and for us?

 Preventing tick-borne diseases in your pet

-Tick-borne diseases can be difficult to treat, and early recognition and treatment is important to maintaining your pet’s health.
-Always consult a doctor or vet if you are concerned about a member of your family or your pet.
-The best way to help protect your pets from these diseases is to protect them from being bitten by ticks in the first place.
+Tick-borne diseases can be difficult to treat, and despite treatment, some dogs will still die.
+Early diagnosis and treatment give dogs infected with tick-borne diseases the best chance for a successful outcome.
+If you are concerned about your dog’s health or suspect they may have a tick-borne disease, consult your vet.
+The best way to help protect dogs from these diseases is to protect them from being bitten by ticks in the first place.

 Share On